Epi-Sim/MMCACovid19Vac.jl/README.md

 ### Using EpiSim.jl

 EpiSim works as a command line frontend to launch simulations.
 It provides a simple JSON based config format to define an instance of a model.
 The config format included a common or core sets of parameter and specific parameters required by the different engines supported by EpiSim.jl.
+An example is given at `models/mitma/config.json`

 ### The `epiconfig.json` format
 ```